 Hispanic women were 30% to 40% more likely to be diagnosed with stage II and/or stage III disease across all four subtypes compared to women of other ethnicities.

-American Indian/Alaska Native women were 4 times more likely to be diagnosed with stage IV triple-negative breast cancer than women of other ethnicities.
+American Indian/Alaskan Native women were 4 times more likely to be diagnosed with stage IV triple-negative breast cancer than women of other ethnicities.

 "We found that there is a consistent pattern of late diagnosis and not receiving recommended treatment for some racial and ethnic groups across all breast cancer subtypes," said Lu Chen of the Fred Hutchinson Cancer Research Center and the study’s lead author.
 "The treatment for breast cancer is currently dependent on the type of breast cancer, defined by the estrogen receptor, progesterone receptor, and HER2 status.
 This is the reason why we think it's important to look at the disparities by subtype."